Limited Liability Company

 Disadvantages of LLC

 LLCs need to work hard to find investors and sources of capital due to the larger legal obligations and state filings required to add a new member to an LLC.
 For instance, if you have a fast-growing internet company that needs investment, this limitation is one of the main disadvantages of a limited liability company.

 Since many protections are given to LLCs, some types of businesses are not eligible to file as LLCs.
 For example, Insurance companies, Banks, and medical service companies are barred from filing as LLCs in many states.
 You can find this out from a business formation lawyer whether you can opt for an LLC structure for your business or not.

 Though LLC owners are allowed to avoid federal taxes, your business may end up paying more than that if it would be in a different model.
 It depends entirely upon the nature of your business and your state’s personal income tax requirements.
 Hence, working with a tax lawyer is recommended when planning your business and forming your LLC.

 Cannot Go Public

 LLCs cannot take a “public” status, as there are no shareholdings.
 Due to this same reason, issuing shares to employees through stock options is not feasible.

-Even though there is less paperwork and the complexities associated with LLCs, but its formation is still considerably more complex than a sole-proprietorship or partnership.
+Even though there is less paperwork with the complexities associated with LLCs, but its formation is still considerably more complex than a sole-proprietorship or partnership.

-Hence, knowing how LLCs operate and their key advantages and disadvantages is an important step towards establishing a successful business.
+Hence, knowing how LLCs operate together with their key advantages and disadvantages is an important step towards establishing a successful business.
 If you properly plan and structure your company, you can give yourself a better chance of success and avoid disagreements, lawsuits, and other legal issues in the future.